EPCCed/Intro-to-HPC/content/Part4_Computer_Simulations/Towards_the_Future.md

 - Do you think there is consumer demand for ever faster computers?
 - What applications could they have?
 - Have we reached a point similar to commercial aircraft - it’s too expensive to make them go faster so investment is focused on saving cost, fuel economy, reliability etc.?
-- Will the possibilities opened up by exascale supercomputers be enough to drive new technologies?
+- Will the possibilities opened up by exascale supercomputers drive new technologies?